Victorian gold rush: Gold discovery

 On 20 July 1851 Thomas Peters, a hut-keeper on William Barker's Mount Alexander station, found specks of gold at what is now known as Specimen Gully.
 This find was published in the Melbourne Argus on 8 September 1851, leading to a rush to the Mount Alexander or Forest Creek diggings, centred on present-day Castlemaine, claimed as the richest shallow alluvial goldfield in the world.

 These discoveries were soon surpassed by Ballarat and Bendigo.
 Further discoveries including Beechworth in 1852, Bright, Omeo, Chiltern (1858–59) and Walhalla followed.

-The population of Melbourne grew swiftly as the gold fever took hold.
-The total number of people in Victoria also rose.
-By 1851 it was 75,000 people.
-Ten years later this rose to over 500,000.
+The population of Melbourne grew swiftly as the gold fever took hold, as did the colony's total population: from 1851 to 1861, it grew from 75,000 to 500,000.

 Surface alluvial gold was the first to be exploited.
 It is reported that in 1851, when the first miners arrived on the Mount Alexander goldfield, near Castlemaine, nuggets could be picked up without digging.
 Then followed the exploitation of alluvial gold in creeks and rivers, or deposited in silt on river banks and flats.
 The gold-seekers used pans, sluice boxes and cradles to separate this gold from the dirt.

 As surface alluvial gold ran out, gold seekers were forced to look further underground.
 Miners discovered so-called deep leads, which were gold-bearing watercourses that had been buried at various depths by centuries of silting and, in some Victorian goldfields such as Ballarat, volcanic action.
 They also began to exploit the underground gold reefs which were the original sources of the gold.
 Deep mining was more difficult and dangerous.
 Places such as Bendigo and Ballarat saw great concentrations of miners, who were forming partnerships and syndicates to enable them to sink ever-deeper shafts.
 Coupled with erratic and vexatious policing and licence checks, tensions flared around Beechworth, Bendigo and Ballarat.
 These frictions culminated in the Eureka Rebellion in Ballarat in 1854.
 Following that uprising, a range of reforms gave miners a greater say in resolving disputes via Mining Courts, and extended electoral franchise to them.

 As gold-rush immigrants flooded into Victoria in 1852, a tent city, known as Canvas Town, was established at South Melbourne.
 The area soon became a massive slum, home to tens of thousands of migrants from around the world who arrived to seek their fortunes in the goldfields.
 Significant Chinatowns became established in Melbourne, Bendigo and Castlemaine.

 At Walhalla alone, Cohens Reef produced over 50 tonnes (1.6 million tr oz) of gold in 40 years of mining.